CyberLions-8521/CyberLions-8521/pages/mydoc/mydoc_git_and_vscode.md

 If you click on the files in the source control, it will open the difftool - a comparison tool that displays the modifications from the previous commit to the current change.
 If you hover over the files, there will be 3 options: opening the file, discarding the change, and <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.stage}}">staging</a> the change.
 Hovering over the dropdown will have a <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.stash}}">stash</a> changes option in place of opening the file option.

-## Pushing
+## Pushing and pulling

-You may push either from the <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.statusbar}}">status bar</a> or source control tab.
+You may push/pull either from the <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.statusbar}}">status bar</a> or source control tab.

-After making a local commit, the status bar will update with an uparrow and the number of unpushed commits to the left of it.
-Clicking it will push changes.
+After making a local commit, or if the remote branch changes, the status bar's synchronize changes button will update with a downarrow and uparrow.
+Clicking it will push/pull changes.

 The source control tab has a dropdown accessible through the 3 dots.
-Accessing it shows `Push` as one of the elements.
-Clicking it will also push changes.
+Accessing it shows `Push` and `Pull` as some of the elements.
+Clicking it will also push/pull changes.

+## Fetching

+You may fetch from the source control dropdown menu in `Push, Pull > Fetch`.
+You can also enable automatic fetching by accessing your VSCode settings and setting Git: Autofetch to true.

+## Merging and resolving conflicts

 {% include links.html %}